kzoacn/NP-intersect-coNP/README.md

 * **[vdH25]** van der Heijden, R. (2025).
 Attractors Is All You Need: Parity Games In Polynomial Time. arXiv preprint arXiv:2511.03752.
 * **[Zen18]** Zentner, R. (2018).
 Integer homology 3-spheres admit irreducible representations in SL (2, C).
 * **[ZP96]** Zwick, U., & Paterson, M. (1996).
 The complexity of mean payoff games on graphs.
 Theoretical Computer Science, 158(1-2), 343-359.

+## Acknowledge

+The authors thank Zhengyang Liu for meaningful discussions covering TFNP, PPAD, UGC, and beyond.
+We also appreciate the valuable discussions with Anyu Wang, Wenhan Huang, and Yiding Feng, alongside EI, 142857cs, Tylemom, QingzhiMao, and Fast Photon from the UOJ community.